LTMHuy16/ReactJs__AdminControlPage/README.md

   ### Description

-  > Simple Admin Page with React, no responsive with beautiful chart
+  > Simple Admin Page with React, no responsive and beautiful chart

   ### Preview